Metallic Epoxy Flooring Vancouver, BC

 Scratch sensitivity and realistic expectations

 Glossy floors can show micro-scratches more than textured systems.
-We reduce this with refinement, the right topcoat, and grit-control habits.
+We reduce this with refinement, the right topcoat, and good grit-control habits.

 - Refinement reduces visible defects